 Modern diagnostic systems split mental illness into mood disorders, anxiety disorders, somatoform disorders, and trauma disorders.
 Hwa-byeong straddles all four.
 The patient is depressed but the depression is angry rather than empty.
 The patient is anxious but the anxiety has a physical address — the chest.
 The patient has somatic complaints but they cluster around a felt mass that does not exist on imaging.
 The patient was traumatized but by a chronic social arrangement rather than a discrete event.

 Korean psychiatrists have studied this comorbidity carefully.
-Most hwa-byeong patients are diagnosable under DSM-III-R criteria as having major depression or dysthymic disorder combined with somatization disorder, but the diagnosticians who came up with this combination noted that it failed to capture what the patient was actually experiencing.
-The chief complaint was anger, not sadness.
-The somatic mass was not a delusion; the patient understood it as a sensation, not as a tumor.
-The depression was secondary to the anger, not the other way around.
+Most hwa-byeong patients are diagnosable under conventional psychiatric criteria as having major depression or dysthymic disorder combined with somatization features, but the diagnosticians who arrived at this combination have noted that it fails to capture what the patient is actually experiencing.
+The chief complaint is anger, not sadness.
+The somatic mass is not a delusion; the patient understands it as a sensation, not as a tumor.
+The depression is secondary to the anger, not the other way around.

 The KTM framework: liver-qi stagnation transforming into fire